skadio/explorateur/README.md

 Given an initial user state, Explorateur performs iterative search moves until a stopping condition is reached:
 - A termination state is found
 - The search space is exhausted
-- Reached max iterations, time limit, depth
+- Reached max iterations, runtime limit, max depth
-- Optionally, given a goal state, when the goal state is found.
+- Optionally, given a goal state, a goal state is encountered.

-The behavior of the overall algorithm is controlled by the _search strategy_ and the _exploration strategy_.
+The behavior of the overall algorithm is controlled by the _Search Strategy_ and the _Exploration Strategy_.

 ### Search Strategy
 - `TreeSearch` over open states